SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 Where :math:`U_i` is the raw/DFT energy of species :math:`i`,

-Here, we will provide a simple example where we are using only electronic energies, and will use the variable :math:`E_i` to emphasize that we are using an approximation for the free energy, such that :math:`G_i ~ E_i` .
-However, the approach and the use of input files are the same when using a better estimate for :math:`G_i`, in which case :math:`-T*S_i` would be added directly after each :math:`U_i`.
+Here, we will provide a simple example of how to provide the electronic energies information that CatMAP needs to calculate this contribution for the relative free energy of formation.
+We  will use the variable :math:`E_i` to emphasize that this term, based on `U_i`, represents the electronic energy contribution for :math:`G_i` .

-In CatMAP, the the Zero Point Energy (ZPE) correction terms should not be included in `U_i`, While the ZPE correction terms for `U_i` will be added later by CatMAP based on the vibrational frequencies provided.
+In CatMAP, the the Zero Point Energy (ZPE) correction terms should not be included in `U_i`, The ZPE correction terms for `U_i` will be added later by CatMAP based on the vibrational frequencies provided.
+The :math:`-T*S_i` term will also be added later by CatMAP

-Now let's look at the example.
+Let's look at an example.
 Say we want to find the energy of gas-phase CO relative to carbon (C) in methane (|CH4|), oxygen (O) in |H2O|, and hydrogen (H) in molecular hydrogen (|H2|).
 We first compute the reference energies (:math:`\left|R_j\right|`) for each atomic species: